Homepage > Journal > How to design applications for children?

 In the course of development, children's needs change, mainly due to changing cognitive (development of intelligence, knowledge gain, speech and language development) and motor abilities.
 And these are crucial issues from the perspective of designing apps for children.

-mobile application for children - youtube kids
+Screenshot of mobile app for kids - YouTube kids

 YouTube Kids – It is becoming increasingly common for apps initially aimed at adults to have their children's counterparts.